 Bad Religion Biography (Wikipedia)

 By the time they were signed to Atlantic Records in 1993, Bad Religion had built an underground following in the United States with their early albums (including Suffer, No Control, Against the Grain and Generator) before signing to Atlantic Records in 1993.
 They rose to fame that same year with their seventh studio album and major-label debut Recipe for Hate, which peaked at number 14 on Billboard's Heatseekers chart, and spawned one of their most popular songs "American Jesus".
 Recipe for Hate was followed a year later by Stranger than Fiction, which spawned their biggest hits "Infected" and the re-recorded version of "21st Century (Digital Boy)", and was certified gold in both the United States and Canada.
 Shortly before the release of Stranger than Fiction, Gurewitz left Bad Religion to run his label Epitaph on a full-time basis (in response to the success of the label's then-artists the Offspring and Rancid), and was replaced by Brian Baker.
 Since Gurewitz's return to the band in 2001, they have undergone a resurgence in popularity, with their sixteenth studio album True North (2013) becoming Bad Religion's first album to crack the top 20 on the Billboard 200 chart, where it peaked at number 19.
-The band is expected to release their seventeenth...
+The band is expected

 Bad Religion Tracks